 "Jared claims that you only talk to him and Booth.
 If that's true then why are you talking to me?"

-"I find it's easier not to talk to people.
+With a little shrug of her shoulder, Marie replied, "I find it's easier not to talk to people.
 I have a hard time talking to people and not turning transparent.
 I think its loss of concentration.
 You really shouldn't see me at all; but, I find that if I concentrate I usually can get someone to see me if I want them to.
 The same works for sound.
-It takes a lot of practice."
+It takes a lot of practice though."

-Looking at Booth's hand in hers, Marie smiled, "It took me years to figure out how to hold something in my hand."
+Her hand clutching Booth's hand, Marie smiled, "It took me years to figure out how to hold something in my hand."

 Shrugging her shoulders, Marie replied, "You and Seeley have done a pretty good job of protecting each other.
 I used to protect him before he met you; but, really he doesn't need me that much anymore since he has you."

-Smiling, Marie looked down at her grandson, "Yes, I know.
+Her warm chocolate eyes staring at her grandson, Marie agreed, "Yes, I know.
 I was there.
 The one time that Seeley really needed my help, you were already looking for him and I knew that you needed Jared's help; so, I made Jared consider what you told him and made him realize that his career wasn't worth his brother's life.
 Also, Teddy promised to help Seeley as much as he could on the ship; so, I did the best I could by doing my part with Jared."